-If interested, please contact Prof. Jovanovic (ijov@umich.edu) with your resume and a statement of your career goals.
+If interested in joining us as a student or postdoc, please contact Prof. Jovanovic ([email protected]) with your resume and a brief statement of your career goals.

 Welcome to the Applied Nuclear Science Group at the University of Michigan!
-We are a multidisciplinary group of engineers (nuclear, electrical, mechanical) and scientists (physicists and chemists) that performs fundamental research in several areas of nuclear science and engineering.
+We are a multidisciplinary group of engineers (nuclear, electrical, mechanical) and scientists (physicists and chemists) who perform fundamental research in several areas of nuclear science and engineering.
 The two focus areas of our activities are:

 2. Ultraintense Laser Science and Technology.
 We develop the technological and scientific foundation for the use of intense ultrafast lasers in science, industry, and security.